Intestinal Malrotation and Volvulus in Children

 In a colostomy, the two healthy ends of intestine are brought through openings in the belly.
 Stool will pass through the opening (stoma) and then into a collection bag.
 The colostomy may be temporary or permanent.
 This depends on the amount of intestine that was removed.

-What are the complications of a malrotation or volvulus?
+What are the possible complications of a malrotation or volvulus in a child?

 Volvulus can cause a blockage in your child’s intestine.
 This can keep food from being digested well.
 This can also cause blood supply to the twisted part of the intestine to be cut off.
 This can lead to the death of that part of the intestine.